 Be Specific When Communicating About Sustainability

-“Don’t say your product is provided by renewable energy if actually one of the plants that makes this product is served by 30 percent renewables,” Rade gave as an example.
-Saying your product is made in a facility that is served by 30 percent wind-generated electricity might not sound as impressive on your website, she acknowledged, but it is far more transparent, which is key to avoiding greenwashing.
+When communicating about sustainability topics, make sure your company is specific to avoid greenwashing.
+Saying your product is made in a facility that is served by 30 percent wind-generated electricity might not sound as impressive on your website, Rade acknowledged, but it is far more transparent, which is key to avoiding greenwashing.

 Rade specifically recommended companies provide “transparent contextualization of your strategy, your goals and having a regular reporting period.”
-This could come in the form of an annual report that a company posts publicly on their website, for example.
+This could come in the form of an annual report that a company posts publicly on its website, for example.

 Not only is transparent, contextualizing communication on sustainability the right thing to do, but stakeholders want and value it, Rade said.
 It is especially important when a company falls short of their sustainability goals because the details of why are likely relevant.